okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 #### SP-initiated SSO

-> **Note**: This section applies only to SAML or OIDC integrations that support app-initiated Single Sign-On (SSO), also known as service provider (SP) initiated SSO.
+> **Note**: This section applies only to SAML or OIDC integrations that support app-initiated Single Sign-On (SSO), also known as Service Provider (SP) initiated SSO.

 Provide instructions for your users to sign in with Okta from your app.
 The user sign-in flow starts from your app's sign-in page.
 The user enters their credentials and your app sends the authorization request to Okta (the Identity Provider) to authenticate the user.